Koohori/IBDP/nts/geo/option_E_leisure_tourism_support/3_tourism_and_sport_at_international_scale.md

 - what are the consequences, how does it affect stakeholders
 - how is that unsustainable

-tional development strategy:
+def:
+- vertical integration - takes places when a tnc controls two or more stages of supply chain
+- horizontal integration - tnc controls more than one compnay at the same stage of the supply chain

+What is TNC?
+- trans national coorporations

+name three TNCs:
+- Expedia, Priceline, Thomas Cook

+TNC can offcer cheap tourism opportunities because they can take economies of scale to their advantge.
+They can lower per unit costs.

+Economies of scale means that as companies become larger, they can save money.

+Horizontal integration is owning separate companies in same stage of supply chain, vertical integration is owning different processes inside of the supply chain

-- government policy that encourages tourism and that brings benefits to the country
-- most countries have development strategies relating to aspects of their economic or social development
+national developmental strategy - govenrment policy that encourages tourism and that brings benefits to the country.
+Most countries have national development strategies relating to aspectrs of their economics or social development